 The Film Now Festival was founded in 2015 with a mission to guide young people to the art of filmmaking.
-Taking inspiration from the Media Arts program at Germantown Academy, Film Now offers high school students from all over the world the chance to submit original short films to be juried by a panel of industry experts.
-With more than 150 submissions considered in its first two years, Film Now has succeeded in growing a diverse and talented community of filmmakers.
+Film Now offers local high school students from all over the region the chance to submit original short films to be juried by a panel of industry experts.
+With more than 200 submissions considered in its first three years, FilmNow has succeeded in growing a diverse and talented community of filmmakers.

 See the winning films

-Germantown Academy’s Upper School (Grades 9-12) is home to a vibrant and active media arts community that has produced a number of award-winning films and served as a springboard for many alumni who have gone on to rewarding and successful careers in the film and television industry.
+GA’s Upper School (Grades 9-12) is home to a vibrant and active media arts community that has produced a number of award-winning films and served as a springboard for many alumni who have gone on to rewarding and successful careers in the film and television industry.

 Because of the strong foundation provided at Germantown Academy in the concepts and principles of good design, editing, sound and video production.
 Film Now became a platform for GA students to participate in an international high school film festival with peers from all over the world.
 Learn more about GA's Digital Media Curriculum.